Deakin College

 Deakin College - YOUR PATHWAY TO DEAKIN UNIVERSITY

-The College offers courses in the areas of business, commerce, communication, design, engineering, film, tv and animation, health sciences, information technology, and science.
-These courses are direct pathways to over 40 Bachelor degrees at Deakin University.
+The College offers courses in the areas of business, commerce, communication, design, engineering, film, TV and animation, health sciences, information technology, and science.
+These courses are direct pathways to over 30 bachelor degrees at Deakin University.

 All courses are conducted on Deakin University campuses at either the Melbourne Burwood, Geelong Waterfront or Geelong Waurn Ponds campus.
 For certain diplomas, we offer online delivery.

-The Diploma courses consist of 8 units which are Deakin University’s first year units.
-This means that once you successfully complete the Diploma and met all requirements, you’ll move into second year of the relevant university degree at Deakin University (conditions apply).
+The diploma courses consist of 8 units, which are Deakin University’s first-year units.
+This means that once you successfully complete the diploma and meet all requirements, you’ll move into the second year of the relevant university degree at Deakin University (conditions apply).
 As a Deakin College student, you have full access to all the facilities and services the University provides.

-Deakin College offers three intakes over a year (March, June and October).
-The standard duration for Diploma courses is 12 months, but domestic students* can study from as little as 1 unit to a maximum of 4 units per trimester meaning that you can study part-time or fast-track your first year of university in 8 months!
+Deakin College ffers three intakes each year: March, June and October.
+Diploma courses usually take 12 months, but domestic students* can study 1–4 units per trimester, giving you the flexibility to study part-time or fast-track your studies and finish in just 8 months.

 Why choose Deakin College?